Melikakmm/SEVN_PYTHON_WRAPPER/CYTHON_WRAPPER/Errors/readme.md

 ### 1. Clang:

-we tried to compile cython wrapper with Clang, and it seems Clang cannot handle overwriting the same methods which were extracted from different c++ header files; therefore, it produces this error.
+we tried to compile cython wrapper with Clang, and it seems Clang cannot handle overwriting the same methods which were extracted from different c++ header files; therefore, it produces this error. for solving these warnings we suggest to use homebrew gcc.

 <img src="Clang.png" width="900" height="450">